New Drug To Win

 “We are working towards a bigger version of the study,bringing in more Chemists and linicians.It will be quite a while before we can decide whether it will hit the markets.However,It looks very Promising.”Prof. Sathees C Raghavan

 Department of Biochemistry, IISc

 In its preliminary tests, the molecule was found to be effective against various cancers, except in the treatment of breast cancer, cervical cancer, and chronic myelogenous leukemia, since the expression of BCL2 is low in such cases.
 “In all the cases, our molecule was performing better than the ABT199, which is why we decide to patent this molecule”, says Prof. Raghavan.
 The research team has filed for an Indian patent and has also initiated the process of filing an application for the Patent Cooperation Treaty that grants intellectual property protection across the world.
-Though the initial findings have been greatly encouraging, there is a long road ahead before Disarib can actually be used to cure the terminal disease.
+Though the initial findings have been greatly encouraging, there is a long road ahead before Disarib can actually be used to cure the terminal disease. chicago

 The team, consisting of 24 researchers from eight different research groups across various labs within India and the UK, tasted success after eight years of collaborative research.